Waga43/gd-utils-cht/readme.md

 - Command line `rclone config file` to find the profile path rclone
 - Open the configuration file `rclone.conf`, find `client_id`, `client_secret` and `refresh_token` these three variables, which are filled under this project `config.js`, you need to pay attention to these three values must be wrapped in a pair of quotes, and the quotes at the end of the comma, which is required JavaScript-compliant [object syntax](https://developer.mozilla.org/zh-CN/docs/Web/JavaScript/Reference/Operators/Object_initializer)

-If you have not configured rclone, you can search to `rclone google drive` and complete the relevant configuration.
+If you have not configured rclone, you can search for `rclone google drive` and complete the relevant configuration.

-If you `rclone.conf` there are no `client_id` and `client_secret` show that you can use the default configuration rclone when the rclone own `client_id`, even rclone themselves [do not recommend doing so](https://github.com/rclone/rclone/blob/8d55367a6a2f47a1be7e360a872bd7e56f4353df/docs/content/drive.md#making-your-own-client_id)，ecause we share its interface calls limit during peak usage period may trigger limit.
+If in your `rclone.conf` there are no `client_id` and `client_secret` it shows that you can use the default configuration of rclone, with the rclone own `client_id`, although even rclone themselves [do not recommend doing so](https://github.com/rclone/rclone/blob/8d55367a6a2f47a1be7e360a872bd7e56f4353df/docs/content/drive.md#making-your-own-client_id)，because we share its interface calls limit during peak usage period may trigger limit.

 Get your own `client_id`.
 You can refer to these two articles:  [Cloudbox/wiki/Google-Drive-API-Client-ID-and-Client-Secret](https://github.com/Cloudbox/Cloudbox/wiki/Google-Drive-API-Client-ID-and-Client-Secret) and [https://p3terx.com/archives/goindex-google-drive-directory-index.html#toc_2](https://p3terx.com/archives/goindex-google-drive-directory-index.html#toc_2)